-Each valuation technique requires inputs that reflect the assumptions that buyers and sellers Each variation recurringle requires inputs that remote the assumptions out buyers and servers would use when pricing the asset or liability, including assumptions about risks.
+Each valuation technique requires inputs that reflect the assumptions that buyers and sellers Each variation recurringle requires injunts that remote the assumptions out buyers and servers would use when pricing the asset or liability, including assumptions about risks.
 When selecting a valuation tochnique, the Shire gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
-Inputs that are developed using observation inputs and minimized use of subservation spore, inputs line in the developed usin market data (such as publicly available information on actual transactions and reflect the assumptions that buyers and selfers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered of unobservable re such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount.
+Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and selfers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available, about such assumptions are considered of the second unobservable re such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount.